 The Corporation contracts Atlantic Highway Management Corporation Limited (AHMCL), which is a subsidiary of AECON Group Inc., to run the toll operations for the Cobequid Pass.
-David Ling has replaced Wally Caldwell as General Manager of AHMCL and Cheryl Cooke is the new Tolling Manager.
+David Ling is the General Manager of AHMCL and Cheryl Cooke is the Toll Operations Manager.